 Litigation Fines and Fees

-Litigation fines and fees depend on a number of factors including, but not limited to:
+Litigation fines and fees depend on several factors including, but not limited to:

 - Whether the case was heard in civil or criminal court;